EAPPI - What is an Ecumenical Accompanier (EA)?

 The role of participants in the programme includes:

-- EAs monitor restrictions of movement at checkpoints in Bethlehem and Jerusalem to produce daily statistics for UN agencies.
+- EAs monitor restrictions of movement at checkpoints to produce daily statistics for UN agencies.

 - Irrespective of where they are located most EAs accompany Israeli peace organisations at some time during their service.
 Since 2003, EAs have responded to numerous calls by Israeli peace groups to accompany them in Palestinian harvesting in the West Bank, observing checkpoints, the rebuilding of demolished Palestinian houses, peace vigils and demonstrations and to attend the trials of Israeli conscientious objectors in solidarity with them.